grame-cncm/faustdoc/mkdocs/docs/manual/errors.md

 [TO COMPLETE]

+Signal expressions are produced from box expressions, are type annotated and finally reduced to a normal-form.
+Some primitives expect their parameters to follow some constraints, like being in a specific range or being bounded for instance.

+### Automatic type promotion

+Some primitives (like [route](https://faustdoc.grame.fr/manual/syntax/#route-primitive), [rdtable](https://faustdoc.grame.fr/manual/syntax/#rdtable-primitive), [rwtable](https://faustdoc.grame.fr/manual/syntax/#rwtable-primitive)...) expect arguments with an integer type, which is automatically promoted, that is the equivalent of `int(exp)` is internally added and is not necessary in the source code.

 ## Typing errors

 ### Soundfile usage error

-The soundfile primitive assumes that the part number stays in the [0..255] interval, so for instance the following code:
+The soundfile primitive assumes the part number to stay in the [0..255] interval, so for instance the following code:

 <!-- faust-run -->
 ```